-In my role as executive sponsor of diversity and inclusivity, I will be leading our efforts to develop our diversity and inclusivity strategy, working across our business to challenge us to do more to bring diversity and inclusivity to life at Rothesay, and, most importantly, listening to everyone who would like to share their view on what they would like to see us doing and how they would like to support our work in this space going forward.Andrew Stoker, CFO
+Our Diversity & Inclusivity Working Group leads our efforts to develop our diversity and inclusivity strategy.
+It works across the business to challenge us to do more to bring diversity and inclusivity to life at Rothesay, and, most importantly, listens to everyone who would like to share their view on what they would like to see us doing and how they would like to support our work in this space going forward

 We are committed to promoting diversity and inclusivity through our: